leg100/otf/docs/index.md

 This starts another run on the server.
 Again you can click on the link to see logs.

 You have reached the end of this quickstart guide.
-Have a look at the remainder of the documentation to further complete the installation of otf, to setup SSO, run agents, etc.
+Have a look at the remainder of the documentation to further complete the installation of OTF, to setup SSO, run agents, etc.

 ### Install from source